Peterpiotr/siguren-documentation/docs/source/archives/user-manual-7-4.rst

 |image10|

-Figure 6-1: Torque limiter
+Figure 6-1: MS Torque Limiter

 The cylinder of the limiter part contains helical springs which create the pressure force applied to the friction linings.

 |image11|

-Figure 6-2: Torque limiter
+Figure 6-2: MS Torque Limiter

 The response curve of the helical springs allows to keep, without much fluctuation, the pressure force applied to the linings.
 Thus, no matter